wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-aadconnect-whats-next.md

 ### To assign an Azure AD Premium or Enterprise Mobility Suite License
 --------------------------------------------------------------------------------
-1. Sign-in to the Azure Portal as an Administrator.
+1. Sign-in to the Azure Management Portal as an Administrator.
 2. On the left, select **Active Directory**.
 3. On the Active Directory page, double-click on the directory that has the users you wish to enable.
 4. At the top of the directory page, select **Licenses**.